About Us.

 Our Aims.

-And to network organisations and experts in the fields of accessible pedagogy and marine education, so that they understand and can comply with each other’s needs.
+To create a space where organisations and experts in the fields of accessible pedagogy and marine education can network, so that they understand and can comply with each other’s needs.

 How we’ll achieve them.